 Recently, a special light and awareness has been brought to mental health because of the numerous celebrity suicides that have taken place.
 I’ve seen an influx of statuses updated, articles written, and images posted.
 Death always brings up strong emotions and I’ve noticed a deep sadness in people all over the world.
 On top of sadness, I see shock.
 I see people not really understanding why, which is totally understandable.
 I’m not sure if we’ll ever be able to figure out the real reasons behind it all.
 I do know that mental illnesses and disorders exist and they need to be talked about.

-We all know how touchy of a subject this can be, and that’s for good reason.
+We all know how touchy of a subject mental health in today’s society can be, and that’s for good reason.
 When I first sat down to write this article, I immediately knew the importance of sticking to facts and doing my best to stray away from opinion.
 Scrolling through social media, it seems like everyone in today’s society thinks they are a licensed therapist or psychologist and opinions are running rampant.
 I’m not so sure they should be.

-When we first think of depression, we think of overwhelming sadness, but it’s important to know that depression can be much more than that.
+When we first think of depression, we think of overwhelming sadness, but it’s important to know that depression can disguise itself.
 Some of the common symptoms caused by depression can be:

 Anxiety is another illness with an umbrella of disorders under it that affect the majority of the population.
 It is one of the most common disorders, affecting adults more than any other mental illness.
 In fact, it affects 40 million adults 18 years and older every year in the US.
 This disorder causes fear, worry, and stress.